|

 Professional baseball’s growing popularity would change this.
 In 1901, the American League would usher in eight new teams; and, permit an annual contest between the two leagues then known as the “World’s Series” beginning in 1903.
 By the 1910s, new ballparks were constructed to accommodate the growing numbers of fans wanting to watch live baseball games.
 Over time, these ballparks became increasingly family friendly.

-By the 1920s and 1930s, professional baseball was becoming more popular with children especially.
+| Above: "A day at the Dodgers Game" by illustrator Earl Mayan, ca. 1955.
+By the 1950s, kids were welcome in most major league ballparks.
+Note the souvenir pennant this lucky boy took home! | By the 1920s and 1930s, professional baseball was becoming more popular with children especially.
 Kids loved the game.
 They played stick ball in the streets by day.
 They caught part of the ballgame on the radio in the afternoon.
 And then they read about how their team played in the evening newspaper.
 By the 1940s, parents began bringing their children with them to the ballpark.
 And when this happened, concessionaires saw an opportunity: they knew many of these kids would want to take home a souvenir.
+It’s not that professional baseball pennants from the 1910s, or earlier, didn’t exist.
+They most certainly did.
+And still do.
+But, they just were not as commonplace as collegiate pennants in that era.
+Consequently, there are much fewer surviving professional baseball pennants from that era than collegiate pennants today. |

 Production methods, styles, and composition

-As noted earlier, the earliest pennants from the turn of the century were largely hand made.
+| As noted earlier, the earliest pennants from the turn of the century were largely hand made.
 The body, spine, and lettering were hand cut from felt.
 Two or even three pairs of tassels were common.
 Burnt leather appliques were sometimes used to recreate the fine details of a school seal or mascot.
 Once cut-out, seamstresses then sewed everything together.
 The result was a labor intensive, yet slightly imperfect triangular banner.
 Dimensions from this era varied wildly.
 Many pennants were what we would today label “oversized,” e.g., 36” in length, oftentimes longer.
 Finally, in these early days, the felt utilized was typically 100% wool.
+Some of the biggest manufacturers of these early sewed letter pennants were: Annin & Co. of New York, NY; Chicago Pennant Co. of Chicago, IL; and DeMar Mfg.
+Co. of Buffalo, NY, just to name a few.
+Some of their most popular sellers were the "monogram pennant," the "date pennant," the "two-piece" and the "two-piece with border pennant," even the "building pennant." | Above: This ca. 1915 excerpt from Annin & Co.'s sales catalogue showcased a wide assortment of sewed letter pennants featuring different styles then available, in four sizes, including the popular 15" x 36" option. |

+| During the more than 100 year history of the felt novelty pennant, manufacturers were always looking for production innovations that reduced labor, increased output, and lowered costs.
+Of these, there is no doubt that the advent of the screen printing method was the most significant.
+In 1908, an upstart company named The Reproduction Co. of New York, NY forever changed the way pennants were made.
+That's because this firm found a way to make screen printing commercially viable; and the felt novelty pennants generated by this novel printing technique were the fruits of their success.
 By 1915, most major pennant makers had followed Reproduction Co.'s lead and were offering pennants made using the screen printed method, commonly referred to in those days as "art process pennants," or "stenciled letter pennants," and even "painted pennants."
-Now, thanks to the rich detail this printing method offered, coupled with its low production costs, new pennant styles emerged, like: the "souvenir pennant," the "advertising pennant," the "promotional pennant," the "automobile pennant," the "fraternal order pennant," the "campaign pennant"; and in the decades ahead, the "grommet pennant," the "photo pennant," the "concert pennant," and the "caricature pennant."
+Now, thanks to the rich detail this printing method offered, coupled with its low production costs, new pennant styles emerged, like: the "souvenir pennant," the "advertising pennant," the "promotional pennant," the "automobile pennant," the "fraternal order pennant," the "campaign pennant"; and in the decades ahead, the "grommet pennant," the "photo pennant," the "concert pennant," and the "caricature pennant." | Above: This excerpt from the same ca. 1915 sales catalogue by Annin & Co. shows some of their art process pennants then available thanks to the screen printing method.
+By the 1910s and onward, sewed letter pennants gave way to art process pennants (screen printed pennants), whose graphics could be stenciled on much faster.
+Two-piece pennants were phased out in favor of the more common one-piece, which involved less stitching.
+Dimensions became smaller and more uniform, typically around 30” in length, much like they are today. |

 End of an era